7 popular questions about promoting your business on LinkedIn

 5. What’s the first step to building B2B connections on LinkedIn?

-Craft a personalized connection to send to your prospects, peers and partners.
+Craft a personalized prospecting message to send to your prospects, peers and partners.
 Use a template, but be sure to personalize it for every potential connection whom you don’t already know.
 You will then need to continue to nurture each of these relationships over the next several weeks, months and possibly years.
 You never know when a connection might lead you to your next opportunity.

 6. What’s the secret to generating leads on LinkedIn?